 - In a large mixing bowl, beat together the shortening and sugar until well combine and smooth.

 - Add in the egg and vanilla.
 Mix to combine.
 Add the flour mixture, and beat until just about combined.
-Add the milk and beat until smooth, scraping the bowl as needed.
+Add the cocoa mixture and milk and beat until smooth, scraping the bowl as needed.

 - Portion the batter using a small cookie scoop (or rounded tablespoonfuls) onto your prepared baking sheet about 2 inches apart.
 (I got 12 portions on a jelly roll pan.)